Dushyantgoswami/docs/docs/tutorials/setup.md

 ## Install Go

 You need Go to develop with the Cosmos SDK.
 If you still need to install Go on your system, head to the [Go download and install page](https://go.dev/doc/install).

+## Install Ignite

+Ignite CLI is an easy-to-use CLI tool for creating and maintaining sovereign application-specific blockchains.
+Blockchains created with Ignite CLI use Cosmos SDK and Tendermint.
+We will utilize dYmension's `RDK` and `dymint` as drop-in replacements for the Cosmos SDK and Tendermint.
+To install, head to the [Install Ignite CLI page](https://docs.ignite.com/guide/install).

 ## Install Node.js